In this quick learning guide, let’s break down KW VS KWH in simple English.

 Based on the above explanation, now you should be able to figure out how much power you need.

-Average American household uses up to 890 KWH per month, which means roughly 30 KWH per day.
+The average American household uses up to 890 kWh per month, which means roughly 30 KWH per day.

 890 KWH / 30 = 30 KWH per day

 Assume 7 peak sun hours per day, which means 30 KWH / 7 = 4.3 KW

 Assume you have the option to buy a solar panel rated for 300W per panel.

 4.3 KW + 4.3 KW X 0.2 (Account for 20% energy loss in the real world) = 5.16 KW